-"I'll join you out of the forest and back to the colony if you're truly trying to help," Raffa said.
-His voice sounded kind, noble.
-I could hear it more clearly now that we weren't in the heat of combat and he was back in Beastfolk form.
+“I’ll join you out of the forest and back to the colony if you’re truly trying to help,” Raffa said.
+His voice sounded kind, almost noble.
+I could hear it more clearly now that we weren’t in the heat of combat, and that he was back in Beastfolk form.

 “Yes.
 We want to help,” said Zef.

 Once we passed the end of the last green vein, the forest seemed to calm everywhere but behind us.
-More trees pulled themselves from the ground behind us, their cracks and pops muffled by brush and distance.
+I could hear more trees pull themselves from the forest ground, but the sound was muffled by brush and distance.

 When we finally reached the edge of the forest, we stopped to catch our breath at a stream.
 I collapsed in front of it.
-As I caught my breath, I looked at my reflection in the stream.
+I looked at my reflection in the running water.
 I was a wreck.
-Dried blood was crusted to my upper lip and chin.
-My hair was loose and frizzy and my body was covered in cuts and bruises.
-I splashed some water on my face and tried to rub the blood from my face.
+Dried blood was caked on my upper lip and chin.
+My hair was knotted and frizzy.
+Even with my bark-like skin, my body was covered in cuts and bruises.
+I splashed water on my face to help clear the blood.
 I took a drink and leaned back as my body began to sway.
-Zef lowered down Chipry next to me by the bank of the stream to take a drink.
-"Hey, Chip.
-Are you going to be okay?"
-I said, but the words felt wrong in my mouth.
-The world began to spin around me as my heart slowed.
-I heard a muffled voice and saw Zef's wrinkled white face looking at me, his eyebrows raised with concern.
-Then my head rolled back and I was gone.
+Zef lowered Chipry down next to me, letting him drink from the stream alongside me.

 I woke up to a familiar bouncing.
 On top of the pain in my chest and legs and neck and...well everywhere, my head pounded too.
 I stretched and felt soft fur under me once again.
 More muffled noises, clearer each time I heard it.

-I opened my eyes despite their protests and the light made my headache pound at the inside of my skull.
-I squinted and said, "Ugh, what?"
+I opened my eyes despite their protests.
+Seeing light again made my headache pound the inside of my skull.
+I squinted and said, “Ugh, what?”

 “We’re back.
 It’s not looking good,” she said.

-"Wh-what?"
+“Wh-what?”
 I mumbled.
 She set me down on the ground, holding me up by one arm.
 I could support my own weight, but only barely.
-My vision came into focus through squinted eyes and I saw the palisade of the colony not too far off from where we were.
-The gates were open as the sun was setting and I saw a small group of people by the opening.
-I squinted and saw the white tusks sticking off of one of their faces.
+I squinted my eyes to regain my vision, and the first thing I saw was the palisade of the colony not too far off in the distance.
+The gates were open as the sun was setting, and there was a small band of people by the opening.
+One in particular had white tusks on his face.
 Torm.
 He was talking to a Beastfolk that looked like a Rabbit.
-She had gray and long ears tied together above her head.
-She was another one of the representatives.
+She had gray long ears tied together above her head.
+She was one of the representatives.
 Next to her was a Human wearing a long red coat with his hair pulled back into a pony-tail.
 Rodrigo.
 And Mila was nowhere to be seen.

 “They beat us here.
 This will be an uphill battle,” said Zef.

 A knot formed in the pit of my stomach as Rodrigo looked up from the conversation.
 He saw us, and even from the distance, I knew he was staring directly at me.
-His rage could have burnt down a forest.
+Without a care for our side of the story, I knew that his rage could’ve burnt down the whole forest.